egarbarino/safari_gke_2/lesson_3/README.md

 ## Publishing Services on the Public Internet

-Accessing Pods from the public Internet involves creating LoadBalancer service type.
+Accessing Pods from the public Internet involves creating a LoadBalancer service type.

 Even though the Service controller acts as a load balancer when used internally, when we set its type explicitly to LoadBalancer, what we are saying is that we want an actual Google Cloud Platform's external load balancer to be created and then associated with our service.
 Such external load balancer then in turn enables access from the public Internet.